 Marina Walker Guevara and 2017 Panama Papers Reporting Team

-The 2017 award went to the Panama Papers reporting team.
+The 2017 O’Brien Fellowship Award for Impact in Public Service Journalism went to the Panama Papers reporting team.
 The International Consortium of Investigative Journalists, together with the German newspaper Suddeutsche Zeitung and more than 100 other media partners, spent a year sifting through 11.5 million leaked files to expose the offshore holdings of world political leaders, links to global scandals, and details of the hidden financial dealings of fraudsters, drug traffickers, billionaires, celebrities, sports stars and more, according to the ICIJ.
 Marina Walker Guevara explained the project in a Sept.
 19, 2017 speech at Marquette.